Medically reviewed by Drugs.com. Last updated on Nov 19, 2021.

-1. Infiltration and Peripheral Nerve Block: NESACAINE or NESACAINE-MPF (chloroprocaine HCL Injection, USP)
+- Infiltration and Peripheral Nerve Block: NESACAINE or NESACAINE-MPF (chloroprocaine HCl Injection, USP)

 Pediatric Dosage: It is difficult to recommend a maximum dose of any drug for children, since this varies as a function of age and weight.
 For children over 3 years of age who have a normal lean body mass and normal body development, the maximum dose is determined by the child’s age and weight and should not exceed 11 mg/kg (5 mg/lb).
-For example, in a child of 5 years weighing 50 lbs (23 kg), the dose of chloroprocaine HCL without epinephrine would be 250 mg.
-Concentrations of 0.5-1% are suggested for infiltration and 1-1.5% for nerve block.
+For example, in a child of 5 years weighing 50 lbs (23 kg), the dose of chloroprocaine HCl without epinephrine would be 250 mg.
+Concentrations of 0.5 to 1% are suggested for infiltration and 1 to 1.5% for nerve block.
 In order to guard against systemic toxicity, the lowest effective concentration and lowest effective dose should be used at all times.
 Some of the lower concentrations for use in infants and smaller children are not available in prepackaged containers; it will be necessary to dilute available concentrations with the amount of 0.9% sodium chloride injection necessary to obtain the required final concentration of chloroprocaine injection.

 Preparation of Epinephrine Injections—To prepare a 1:200,000 epinephrine-chloroprocaine HCl injection, add 0.1 mL of a 1 to 1000 Epinephrine Injection USP to 20 mL of Nesacaine-MPF Injection.Chloroprocaine is incompatible with caustic alkalis and their carbonates, soaps, silver salts, iodine and iodides.